 “Most of the times, when you’re about to get fired, your boss or employee will gather as much written evidence and justification for his decision.
 There will be less and less direct contact, and when the time is right, he’ll simply use what he’s got to justify the firing.”

-Free time during the work hours is not necessarily a blessing.
-If got used to working consistently on projects and now your schedule is empty for days now, there’s a chance that your boss has decided to cut you off from any important projects.
+Free time during work hours is not necessarily a blessing.
+If getting used to working consistently on projects and now your schedule is empty for days now, there’s a chance that your boss has decided to cut you off from any important projects.

 When you observe the change and ask your boss or higher ranks about it, finding a straightforward answer might be difficult.

 No more projects assigned is a big deal, followed by a lack of communication, even bigger.
 If this happens to you, you should think about your other options and prepare yourself for the worst.

 3. Your Boss Diminishes Your Responsibilities